mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels.md

 {{demo='pages/demos/expansion-panels/SimpleExpansionPanel.js'}}

-## Sub labels and Columns
+## Secondary heading and Columns

+Multiple columns can be used to structure the content, and a helper text may be added to the panel to assist the user.

 {{demo='pages/demos/expansion-panels/DetailedExpansionPanel.js'}}

-## Accordion - controlled Expansion Panel
+## Controlled Accordion

 Extend the default panel behavior to create an accordion with the `ExpansionPanel` component.